Course Title: Bachelor of Arts (Honours) in Social Care

 - Professional Practice Placement 3 (400 hours to be organised by the school)

-There is no advanced entry to Year 2 of the Bachelor of Arts in Social Care programme.
-Students may be considered for advanced entry to Year 3 of the Bachelor of Arts in Social Care programme (applications via the CAO), subject to space availability and meeting the following criteria:
+There is no advanced entry/transfer to Year 2 of the Bachelor of Arts in Social Care course.
+Students may be considered for advanced entry to Year 3 of the Bachelor of Arts in Social Care course (applications via the CAO), subject to space availability and meeting the following criteria:

-Applicants must hold a minimum 2.1 (merit upper) Level 7 qualification in social care from a CORU approved programme and have successfully completed a minimum of 800 hours on supervised practice placement.
-Applicants meeting this criteria will be interviewed by two members of the programme team in order to assess their suitability for admission for advanced entry to year 3 of the programme.
+Applicants must hold a minimum 2.1 (merit upper) Level 7 qualification in social care from a CORU approved course and have successfully completed a minimum of 800 hours on supervised practice placement.
+Applicants meeting this criteria will be interviewed by two members of the course team in order to assess their suitability for admission for advanced entry to year 3 of the course.

 Advanced Entry Applications